Services

 Gloucestershire Royal and Cheltenham General Hospitals: Hospital maps and locations

-The NHS111 service and all telephone and online elements will operate 24 hours a day, seven days a week.
-Face to face services will be available when GP surgeries are closed – this will generally be from 6:30pm until 8am the following day Monday to Friday.
+The NHS111 service and all telephone and online elements operate 24 hours a day, seven days a week.
+Face to face services are available when GP surgeries are closed – this is generally from 6:30pm until 8am the following day Monday to Friday.
 24 hours on Saturdays, Sundays and Bank Holidays.

-How will the service work alongside existing services such as Community Teams and the ambulance service, as well as A&E and MIIUs?
+How does the service work alongside existing services such as Community Teams and the ambulance service, as well as A&E and MIIUs?

-As 111 will become a prime route for the public to contact the NHS in Gloucestershire, it will be possible for the IUCS service to make referrals into other services such as Minor Injury Units, A&E and the ambulance service.
-We will build on our existing links with those services and ensure referral processes and handovers are all aligned.
+As 111 is a prime route for the public to contact the NHS in Gloucestershire, the IUCS service makes referrals into other services such as Minor Injury Units, GP surgeries, A&E and the ambulance service.

-What sort of professionals will work in the service?
+What sort of professionals work in the service?

-There will be different types of professionals in different roles.
-This will include health advisers (primarily working for IC24 and based remotely), Advanced Clinical Practitioners (to include Nurses, Paramedics) and doctors – primarily GPs.
-The service will be overseen by a clinical Service Director, working alongside a senior GP as Clinical Director supported by a Governance Lead.
-The Clinical Assessment Service will be led by an experienced GP and IC24 itself has strong clinical leadership, ensuring the service as a whole is clinically led with firm governance processes in place.
+Team members include health advisers (primarily working for IC24 and based remotely), Advanced Clinical Practitioners (to include Nurses, Paramedics) and doctors – primarily GPs.
+The service is overseen by a clinical Service Director, working alongside a senior GP as Clinical Director supported by a Governance Lead.
+The Clinical Assessment Service is led by an experienced GP and IC24 itself has strong clinical leadership, ensuring the service as a whole is clinically led with firm governance processes in place.

 Yes, we know that mental health and physical health are closely linked.
 When people ring NHS111 they now have the option of dialling ‘2’ for mental health support, and calls will then be directed through to GHC’s urgent mental health services.
 However, there will be the ability to refer callers across services and this is one benefit of having the service based within GHC, which provides secondary mental health services and crisis support.